eliasbjork/simple-x/README.md

 sudo apt install gcc-riscv64-unknown-elf
 ```

-If using a toolchain with a prefix different from `riscv64-unknown-elf-`, `make` can be invoked by supplying `TOOLCHAIN_PREFIX=<your-toolchain-prefix->` to the command.
+Subsequent steps make use of `make`.
+If using a toolchain with a prefix different from `riscv64-unknown-elf-`, the parameter `TOOLCHAIN_PREFIX=<your-toolchain-prefix->` can be supplied to the `make` invocation.

 ### FuseSoC